... humming machinery is fine, amplifiers not so much ...

 BiasNoise BiasNoise-6dB BiasModR39b BiasCCT

 Bias noise without AB-Q can be reduced substantially by adding a 1kΩ resistor between D1 and C17.
 The shown position is for clarity.
 The diode and the resistor should be flat against the board.
 All moot with DC Bias below.
-[AudioAmp sells an AB-Q version with DC bias built in]
+[AudioAmp sells AB-Q versions with DC bias built in, but not that fits below the M-125 driver board.]

 BiasV4 BiasV4_Post